lanesky/kubernetes-walk-through/docs/06-deploying-app-with-jenkins-pipeline.md

 ## Prerequisites

 This part requires that the required tools ( `kubectl` and `helm`) already installed.
-For the credential to the kuberetes api-sever, use the `./kube/config` fetched at step of [Installing the Helm Tool](03-installing-helm.md).
+For the credential to the kuberetes api-sever, use the `./kube/config` fetched at the step of [Installing the Helm Tool](03-installing-helm.md).

 ## Create the jenkins pipeline